-- 1. Service coordination: - 2.
-Crisis assessment and intervention; - 3.
-Symptom assessment and management; - 4.
-Individual counseling and psychotherapy; - 5.
+- 4. Individual counseling and psychotherapy; - 5.
 Medication prescription, administration, monitoring and documentation; - 6.
-Substance use treatment: - 7.
+Substance use treatment; - 7.
 Rehabilitation services to restore capacity to manage activities of daily living; - 8.
 Restoration of social, interpersonal relationship, and other skills needed to ensure the development of meaningful daily activities.
-This can occur through supporting work and educational efforts in addition to linking to leisure activities; and - 9.
+This can occur through the provision of IPS services to support work and educational efforts in addition to linking to leisure activities; and - 9.
 Direct assistance to ensure that members obtain supportive housing, as needed.